KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 >**See also**: [Rolling Back System Updates](https://docs.bazzite.gg/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/rolling_back_system_updates/)

+## Can I uninstall pre-installed applications (that are not [Flatpak](https://docs.bazzite.gg/Installing_and_Managing_Software/Flatpak/))
+Not recommended and due to technical limitations.
+The uninstalled packages will result in slower updates and take up more storage space.
+We recommend hiding it from the menu.

 ## Can I change the hostname of my device?

 >**Note**: Hostnames must be under 20 characters due to a limitation with Distrobox containers.